elf-alchemist/masterpack/README.md

 With all this in mind, why should anyone play the works of these masters in their original amorphous format?
 Why should we accept the way things are?
 Why should we allow people to miss out on the great works of these authors just because the pieces are all over the place?
 Why should we be holden by the shackles of someone else's bad decisions?
 Why are we not allowed to have fun with some of the best level designers of 1995?

 The Masterpack works by taking everything made by the authors past, present and future to the original Master Levels release and bringing it together in a single WAD file for your enjoyment.
-All 45 relevant (plus 1 bonus) map are now fully playable as 5 separate, organized episodes.
+All 45 relevant (plus 1 bonus) maps are now fully playable as 5 separate, organized episodes.
 And with this, you can now properly enjoy the works of Doom's early great authors, some of early Doom's most timeless work.

 <div align="center">
 	<p>